-Bryn Mawr's first Ph.D. in Russian was awarded in 1966; since then an additional 37 Ph.D.s have been completed; the first Ph.D. in Russian and Second Language Acquisition (SLA) was awarded in 1992, and in 1996-97 the department began admitting only students seeking to specialize in SLA.
+Bryn Mawr's first Ph.D. in Russian was awarded in 1966; since then over 50 Ph.D.s have been completed; the first Ph.D. in Russian and Second Language Acquisition (SLA) was awarded in 1992, and in 1996-97 the department began admitting only students seeking to specialize in SLA.
+To date a total of 36 Ph.D.s in Russian and SLA have been granted by the program.

 Second Language Acquisition (SLA) is a relatively new, rapidly advancing field, which uses empirically based research methods to address larger cognitive, cultural, psycholinguistic, and other domains closely connected with the teaching and learning of Russian.
-Graduate students in the department take specialized seminars on such topics as theories of SLA, testing methods, curriculum design, skills assessment, and language policy, as well as traditional graduate courses in Old Church Slavonic, the history of Russian, and the structure of contemporary Russian.
-All doctoral students are required to take a proseminar in SLA and a doctoral seminar on scholarly research and writing methods.
+Graduate students in the department have taken specialized seminars on such topics as theories of SLA, testing methods, curriculum design, skills assessment, and language policy, as well as traditional graduate courses in Old Church Slavonic, the history of Russian, and the structure of contemporary Russian.
+All doctoral students have also taken a proseminar in SLA and a doctoral seminar on scholarly research and writing methods.

-Before being admitted to the graduate program, students must have a B.A. in Russian or equivalent.
+Before being admitted to the graduate program, students must have completed a B.A. in Russian or equivalent.
 To enter the Ph.
-D. program, students must have an M.A. in Russian, linguistics, SLA, or another closely related field.
-To receive a master's degree, students must take six semester-long graduate seminars, pass a reading exam in either French or German, and write a thesis.
-To receive a Ph.D., students must take twelve graduate seminars, pass exams in either French or German, and statistics, as well as pass Ph.D. preliminary exams in four areas of specialization, and write a doctoral dissertation.
+D. program, students must have completed an M.A. in Russian, linguistics, SLA, or another closely related field.
+To receive a master's degree, students were required to complete six semester-long graduate seminars, pass a reading exam in either French or German, and write a thesis.
+To receive a Ph.D., students were required to complete twelve graduate seminars, pass exams in either French or German, and statistics, as well as pass Ph.D. preliminary exams in four areas of specialization, and write a doctoral dissertation.

 Two graduate seminars taken at other institutions may count toward the total of twelve required seminars.
 These seminars may include courses taken in Russia under the auspices of American Councils.
 However, although Bryn Mawr serves as the accrediting institution for these courses, they do not automatically count toward a Bryn Mawr degree.
 And under no circumstances can more than two courses taken elsewhere be counted toward a Bryn Mawr degree.